chrislockard/api_wordlist/README.md

  4. On the "Payloads" tab, select 1 for the fist Payload set drop-down, then select a Payload type of "Runtime file" and navigate to the directory you downloaded these text files to.
 Select "preambles.txt".
  5. Repeat step 4 by setting Payload set 2 to "actions.txt" and Payload set 3 to "objects.txt"
  6. Start attack

+## Comments
+If you use this and it's helpful, I'd love to hear about it! (@dagorim).
+If you think I've missed any obvious word choices, I'd love to hear about that as well, or feel free to add them.